FlippedCodes/docsify-simple-themeable/README.md

 ## Credit

-Thanks to the [docsify.js](https://docsify.js.org/#/) team to make writing plugins so simple.
+Thanks to the [docsify.js](https://docsify.js.org/#/) team to make changing CSS so simple.
 I usually don't front end, but this was a breeze to get working.